Amended Return Fees,

 But if you were so disgusted with the firm and go else where, remember what the others will have to do, and that is recreate the income tax return in it's entirety, make the corrections and that will not be done for free.
 I would hope you understand the importance of the firm you use as well as who did the return.

-I know many Attorney's, CPA's, EA's, and others who will no longer represent anyone at the IRS.
-It simple is not worth the hassle.
-I myself quit doing so this year and will only represent people who are referred to me by an Attorney or CPA.
+Here is some more information you may find useful to know.
+Speaking of hassles, many Attorney's, CPA's, EA's, and others, will no longer represent anyone at the IRS or the FTB.
+It simple is not worth the hassle, time or energy.
+I myself stopped, and will only represent people who are referred to me by an Attorney or CPA and I mean they must be referred.

 Let us recap what we have read;